badjeff/zmk-input-behavior-listener/README.md

-# Inpuut Behavior Listener x Auto Toggle Mouse Key Layer
+# Inpuut Behavior Listener

 This module add behaviors to input config of input subsystem for ZMK.

+Sample Behaviors:
+- `zmk,input-behavior-tog-layer`: Auto Toggle Mouse Key Layer, a.k.a auto-mouse-layer
+- `zmk,input-behavior-scaler`: Input Resolution Scaler, a behavior to accumulate delta value before casting to integer, that allows precise scrolling and better linear acceleration.

 ## What it does